jdcodes-12/jdcodes-12/README.md

 Here's a little about me:
 - 💻 I’m currently working on a personal finance web application called Froogal.
 - 📚 I’m currently learning more about:
-    - 🔨 CI/CD pipelines (using GitHub Actions, Jenkins)
+    - 🔨 CI/CD pipelines and their role in development
     - 🔌 building industry-standard web REST APIs
     - 🌐 exploring various Web API paradigms (WebSockets, WebHooks, RPC)
-- ⚡ Fun fact: I used to play college soccer ⚽️
+- ⚡ Random fact: I used to play college soccer ⚽️
-- 🔭 Actively looking for more development community.
+- 🔭 Actively looking for more development community!

 ---
 ## 🧰 Inside My Toolbox